 Driver identification system and transponders are required to be fitted in cars for all sessions.
+The order form is available on the website.
+Contact Steffen Ruhl ruhl.s@st-sportservice.com.

-The transponder to be used are either :
+The transponder to be used are either:

 - MyLaps TranX 260 dpi - MyLaps X2 Club